Westerdale

-Westerdale is a village, civil parish and dale within the Scarborough district of North Yorkshire, England.
+Westerdale is a village, civil parish and valley in North Yorkshire, England.
 The Esk Valley Walk runs through part of the village.
 The village is at the confluence of three streams (Esklets) which combine as the head of the River Esk.

+From 1974 to 2023 it was part of the Borough of Scarborough, it is now administered by the unitary North Yorkshire Council.

 According to the 2011 UK census, Westerdale parish had a population of 149, a decrease on the 2001 UK census figure of 175.

 Geography

 The village

 Westerdale village is a single street of around 25 houses, to the north east of a small stream which joins the Esk near Hunters Sty bridge.
-There is a church – Christ Church, and a small, disused Wesleyan chapel.
+There is a church – Christ Church, and a small, disused Methodist chapel.
 Close to the church can be found the Village Hall (formerly a small schoolhouse), a postbox and a telephone box.
 Ironstone was formerly mined in the village and the church sits on a plateau where the ironstone is just over 1 ft thick.
 The village is 10 mi south of Guisborough, 10 mi south east of Stokesley and 20 mi west of Whitby.